Shintu-John/Salesforce_OldOrg_State/README.md

 1. **Historical lookup**: "How did we implement X in OldOrg?"
 2. **Configuration reference**: "What were the custom setting values?"
 3. **Business logic**: "Why was this built this way?"
+4. **Code verification**: "Does the deployed code match the documentation?"

 ---